Zach Wilson Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Recent Performances

-- In last week's outing against the Jaguars, Wilson threw for 102 yards while completing 63.6% of his passes, while throwing one touchdown.
+- In last week's outing against the Jaguars, Wilson racked up 102 yards while completing 63.6% of his passes, while throwing one touchdown.

-- He added four carries for 91 yards, averaging 22.8 yards per carry while scoring one rushing touchdown.
+- He also carried the ball four times for 91 yards, averaging 22.8 yards per carry while scoring one touchdown on the ground.

-- He also has 136 rushing yards on 12 carries (plus two rushing touchdowns), averaging 45.3 yards per game on the ground.
+- He's added 136 rushing yards on 12 carries and two rushing touchdowns, averaging 45.3 yards per game.

 Wilson's New York Teammates